AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 A nice 3D print housing can be found [here](https://www.thingiverse.com/thing:4029564) at Thingiverse.

 # Software
 The [software](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaAlarmSystem) is created to be used within the Arduino IDE (tested with version 1.8.15).
 For the ESP32-CAM, the ESP32 board support has to be installed in the IDE (version 1.0.6 is tested).

 To install the board add "https://dl.espressif.com/dl/package_esp32_index.json" to "Menue: File -> Preferences -> Additional Boards Manager URLs".
 Then open "Tools -> Board: -> Boards Manager..." and put "esp32" in search field and press Install.

+ESP32 version 2.x.x is compiling with warnings and it seems that the EMailSender Library has problems witih the updated version (emails not sent).

 In the IDE you have to select:
 - Board: ESP32 Wrover Module